 Host mode of operation is supported by interrupt generation on the detection of the Start and Stop conditions.
 The Stop (P) and Start (S) bits are cleared from a Reset or when the MSSP module is disabled.
-Control of the I2C bus may be taken when the P bit is set or when the bus is Idle.
+Control of the IC bus may be taken when the P bit is set, or the bus is Idle.

-In Firmware Controlled Host mode, user code conducts all I2C bus operations based on Start and Stop condition detection is the only active circuitry in this mode.
+In Firmware Controlled Host mode, user code conducts all IC bus operations based on Start and Stop condition detection.
+Start and Stop condition detection is the only active circuitry in this mode.
 All other communication is done by the user software directly manipulating the SDA and SCL lines.